 Partner with a Trusted Evaluation Provider

-A court-ordered evaluation can be a helpful tool in various legal proceedings.
+A court-ordered mental health evaluation can be a helpful tool in various legal proceedings.
 Thus, it’s worth choosing a high-quality evaluation provider that is experienced in the field and can articulate the assessment in a way that moves you in the right direction with less friction.
-If you have any questions about the court-ordered mental health evaluation, please call us at 800-671-8589.
+If you have any questions about a court-ordered mental health evaluation provided remotely by telehealth, please call us at 800-671-8589.

 We also encourage you to take the time to look after your emotional well-being by reading about the best online mental health resources.
 Your health comes first, and taking care of it will help you confidently navigate the legal process.